Understanding ST_Geometry vs WKB

 CRS Mapping, Transformations, and Drift Troubleshooting

-Neither DuckDB’s GEOMETRY nor raw WKB carries an inline SRID — DuckDB tracks no per-geometry CRS, so a layer’s projection must be tracked out-of-band (column or table metadata) per the OGC Simple Features specification.
+Neither DuckDB’s GEOMETRY nor raw WKB carries an inline SRID — DuckDB tracks no per-geometry CRS, so a layer’s projection must be tracked out-of-band (column or table metadata).
 Mixing layers in different CRSs produces silent coordinate drift or ST_Transform failures.

 Diagnostic query for CRS drift detection (by coordinate range, since there is no ST_SRID):